Teaching Youth to...

 Our Be Somebody programming is based on Cowboy Ethics, a beautifully written book by James P. Owens reminds us of a time and a place when your handshake was as good as a contract; where people drew a line and kept their promises.
 Inside this book, Owen outlines Ten Principles to Live By; the Code of the West.

-“This class really about cowboys at all; it’s about being a better person inside yourself.”
+“This class really is not about cowboys at all; it’s about being a better person inside yourself.”

 Programs for High School Students